Time Series Forecasting with LLMs: Understanding and Enhancing Model Capabilities: How to Leverage These Insights to Improve the Model's Performance?

 \subsection{External Knowledge Enhancing Time Series Forecasting}

-We introduce a novel method to improve the performance and stability of large language models for time series forecasting.
-The core idea of this part is to use the knowledge obtained from pre-training of large language models to help predict.
-We will give the large language model some basic information about the current dataset such as the name of the dataset in the prompt, and this process does not involve data leakage (it does not tell the large language model about the period or predicted value, etc.) Assuming we define initial prompt $V_s$ as the original time sequence, the extra information defined as $z$, the new prompt $V_e$ can be written as: $ V_e = z + V_s $
+We introduce a novel method to improve the performance of large language models for time series forecasting.
+The core idea of this part is to use the knowledge obtained from the pre-training stage to help predict.
+We provide the large language model with some basic information about the current dataset, such as the background of the data collection, and this process does not involve data leakage.
+We incorporate our tests on the data leakage in Section \ref{App: Data leakage test}.
+We do not provide the LLMs with any statistical information, such as the periods or trends.
+This approach ensures that the LLMs forecast the time series entirely based on the data and their prior knowledge.
+Let \( V_s \) denote the initial prompt representing the original time sequence, and let \( z \) denote the additional information.
+Consequently, the new prompt \( V_e \) can be expressed as: $V_e = z + V_s$.